Airbnb Spying: The Complete Guide To A Hidden Spy Camera Epidemic

 First of all, don’t panic.
 It’s never easy when you find yourself the victim of spying, but keeping a clear head is the best approach in any serious situation.
 If you need to, get dressed, then grab any belongings you deem essential and leave the property as quickly as possible.

 If you are able, you could potentially grab the SD cards from the hidden camera as evidence.
 However, do not do this if it will require remaining in the property longer than necessary.
-Not all spy cameras record to internal memory, many livestream as well.
+Not all spy cameras record to internal memory, many are capable of livestreaming as well.
 If the host spots that you’ve noticed the hidden camera, they could react unpredictably.

 Contact the authorities for your own safety, and someone you trust as well.
 It’s best to know that a person out there is aware that something happened.
 Lastly, contact Airbnb’s Trust & Safety Department.
 In many cases, their team will offer replacement accommodation and open an investigation into the host.